 A significant number of homeless families live within our district boundaries.
-Our liaison for homeless families with school children is Steffanie Altenbern.
+Our liaison for homeless families with school children is Natalie Sandoval.
 She may be reached at (208) 468-4600, ext.
-1161 or (208) 498-0569.
+1161.

-McKinney-Vento Homeless Education Assistance Act of 2001
+McKinney-Vento Homeless Assistance Act

 Who is Homeless?

-- Doubled up with family or friend;
+- Doubled up with family or a friend

-- In a car, park, campground, public space, abandoned building, substandard housing or similar;
+- In a car, park, campground, public space, abandoned building, substandard housing or similar

-- In a motel or hotel;
+- In a motel or hotel

-- In shelter or transitional housing.
+- In a shelter or transitional housing

-- Migratory children living in similar living conditions.
+- Migratory children living in similar living conditions

 Homeless Student Rights